 - The people who put their investing on pause were somewhat happy when their existing holdings rebounded in value.
 However, they regretted not taking the chance to invest at a steep discount when they had the chance.

 - The people who sold off all their stocks and retreated fared the worst of all.
 They not only locked in their losses 100%, but they found themselves stuck with inferior returns instead.
-For example, the average term deposit rate in New Zealand is now hovering around 1.16%.
+For example, by December 2020, the average 1-year term deposit rate in New Zealand hovered around 0.89%.

 Here at Wealth Morning, we had a front-row seat as we watched Covid-19 unfold.
 And we encouraged people generally to weigh up the risk factors and buy carefully into the markets, if they could afford it.
 And those who did it are certainly better off today as a result.